melbania/happy-logs/README.md

 # About happy-logs
-Learning Logs takes its name (and most of its structure and functionality) from the Python/Django web application tutorial found in Chapters 18 - 20 in the beginner's python programming book [_Python Crash Course_](https://ehmatthes.github.io/pcc/index.html) by Eric Matthes.
+'happy-logs' is my project name for Learning Logs, a Python/Django web application that can be built using the tutorial found in Chapters 18 - 20 in the beginner's Python programming book [_Python Crash Course_](https://ehmatthes.github.io/pcc/index.html) by Eric Matthes.
 Users track what they've learned in entries that are grouped by a user-defined topic.

 Some modifications have been made to the original design at the request of potential users (me, my son, and the hubs):